sguillory6/aws-infrastructure-templates/README.md

 In order for instances in the private subnets to be able to communicate to the internet (for example to install/update applications on the operating system), a public subnet must exist for each private subnet in each AZ.

+**VERY IMPORTANT**
-**NOTE: If you plan on connecting this VPC to Direct Connect, you must make sure you have been given a valid CIDR block to be used by the VPC.
-If you use a CIDR block that is already being used within SWA or AWS, you WILL create network outages.**
+* **If connecting this VPC to Direct Connect, the CIDR MUST BE PROVIDED by the SWA Network Engineering team or this WILL create network outages.**
+* **Do not use the same CIDR block in multiple VPCs or this WILL create network outages.**
+* **Do not attempt to use Direct Connect in a lab environment.**

 | Parameter | Description | Format | Required | Default value |
 |-----------|-------------|--------|----------|---------------|